borntofrappe/borntofrappe/README.md

 ## Blog

-> dated October 3rd 2021
+> updated October 6th 2021

 `src/routes/blog` includes two Svelte components to create a functioning blog: `index.svelte` and `[slug].svelte`.
 The idea is to use the first component to introduce the blog and list the available articles, while the second component populates the page with the content of a specific, selected post.